open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Motion of Charges in Fields 3/Motion_of_Charges_in_Fields_3.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Motion of Charges in Fields 3
+        title: Motion of Charges in Fields 3
+      part1:
+        ans1:
-    params_part1_ans1_feedback: ''
+          feedback: ''
+        ans2:
-    params_part1_ans2_feedback: ''
+          feedback: ''
+        ans3:
-    params_part1_ans3_feedback: Yes, the right hand rule tells us that the magnetic field acting on a positively charged particle creates a force acting on a particle initially moving out of the page.
+          feedback: Yes, the right hand rule tells us that the magnetic field acting on a positively charged particle creates a force acting on a particle initially moving out of the page.
 This creates a spiral motion as the parallel component of the velocity vector to the magnetic field is not changed.
+        ans4:
-    params_part1_ans4_feedback: ''
+          feedback: ''
+        ans5:
-    params_part1_ans5_feedback: ''
+          feedback: ''
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Consider the charge $q>0$ moving in a constant magnetic field $\vec{B}$ as shown below.

 <img src="MotionOfCharge3.png" width=400 alt="On the left is a diagram of a positive charge moving up and to the right in a magnetic field that points up the page.
 On the right are arrows representative of the charge's possible trajectories.
 The arrow for option a starts pointing up and to the right and bends parabolically upward.
 The arrow for option b shows a spiral trajectory.
 The charge moves up the page and rotates counterclockwise as seen by an observer looking down the page.
 The arrow for option c shows a spiral trajectory.
 The charge moves up the page and rotates clockwise as seen by an observer looking down the page.
 The arrow for option d shows a circular trajectory.
 The charge rotates counterclockwise as seen by an observer looking down the page.
 The arrow for option e starts pointing up and to the right and bends parabolically downward.">